 Santorio invented the first machine to measure the pulse; and the first medical thermometer.

-Santorio also explained the process of perspiration; and invented the waterbed.
+He also explained the process of perspiration and invented the waterbed.

 Cornelius Drebbel (1572-1633) was a Dutch illusionist and opera designer.
 He also may be the greatest inventor you have never heard of.

-Cornelius Drebbel also built microscopes and telescopes, and is credited with making great improvements to both.
+Drebbel also built microscopes and telescopes and is credited with making great improvements to both.

-Marin Mersenne attended Jesuit schools before he studied theology at the Sorbonne in Paris.
+Mersenne attended Jesuit schools before he studied theology at the Sorbonne in Paris.
 He then joined the Franciscan Order of Minims.
-The personal charm of Marin Mersenne made his monastery the center for science in Paris; and he helped make Paris the intellectual center of Europe.
+His personal charm made his monastery the center for science in Paris, and he helped make Paris the intellectual center of Europe.